davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/pages/Setup/index.md

 ![image](mediasetup.png)

 The setup consists of a media/gaming PC, a gaming laptop, a gaming PC, a music production desk, a retro games console setup, an arcade pedestal setup in front of a TV, and a lot of controllers and games.

-For a post on how I built my budget arcade emulation pedestal setup, with pictures, see: [this post](https://davidcraddock.games/arcade-setup/)

 ### My Media/Gaming PC 'studio.local'